Checkout laptops for in-library use

 Public Fax, Scan, & Copy

-Our space includes 14 Internet computers, several study tables, and a collection of 45,000+ books, CDs, DVDs, audio books, videos, and magazines.
+Our space includes 12 Internet computers, several study tables, and a collection of 45,000+ books, CDs, DVDs, audiobooks, videos, and magazines.
 We have a staff of 12 people to serve our customers.
 Our meeting room holds 75 people and is available for community groups and non-profit organizations.
 You can request the meeting room here: https://www.tulsalibrary.org/using-the-library/meeting-rooms.

 Owasso Library History